Ways To Practice Self-Reflection As a Teenager in 2022

-Welcome this blog on ways to practice self-reflection as a teenager!
+Welcome this blog on ways to practice self-reflection as a teenager in 2022!

 I’m not going to spend too much time on an introduction here, as I want to cover what self-reflection actually is.
 Before understanding ways to practice self-reflection, it’s necessary to know what it means to self-reflect so that we have a greater understanding of how to do it.